 - NYCDP: Sure… Hey, the place of occurrence is wrong!

-This happens all the time. the parking ticket warrior forgets to insert in front of or opposite.
+This happens all the time.
+The parking ticket warrior forgets to insert in front of or the opposite.
 You win.
 Oops.
 The warrior completely blew the address.
 You win.
-Oh, the warrior inserted the old, corner of (C/O)….No can do.
+Oh, the warrior inserted the old corner of (C/O)….No can do.
 You win.
-How about the old treasure hunt place of occurrence, E/S of 7th Avenue 30 feet south of the north side of the left hand corner of….Get out of jail free!
+How about the old treasure hunt place of occurrence, E/S of 7th Avenue 30 feet south of the north side of the left-hand corner of….Get out of jail for free!

-The value of a reduced fine? $20.
-A dismissal of your parking ticket?
+What’s the value of dismissal of your parking ticket?
 PRICELESS!
 Always, every time, without fail, pan for “Place of Occurrence” parking ticket gold.

-Please share your parking ticket dismissal experiences.
-How else will we win the hearts and minds of the NYC driving public.
+Would you please share your parking ticket dismissal experiences?
 When you’re right–FIGHT!
+How else will we win the hearts and minds of the NYC driving public?